gvwilson/thirdbit/src/fiction/still-book/index.md

 slowed, afraid of what might be waiting for her there, but no little paper boats bobbed up and down on the dark water.
 She shook her head.
 Why should she be afraid?
-Those little paper boats were looking for Still---they'd never recognize *her*, not with her cunning little smile and knowing eyes.
+Those little paper boats were looking for Still—they'd never recognize *her*, not with her cunning little smile and knowing eyes.

 The twins were waiting in the shadows beside a stolid rectangular warehouse.
-"We were hoping---"
+"We were hoping—"

-"---you'd change your mind," they whispered to Crest-of-the-Wave.
+"—you'd change your mind," they whispered to Crest-of-the-Wave.
 Still glared at them.
 They smirked back.

 Crest-of-the-Wave pointed his thumb at the warehouse.
 "All clear?"

 The twins nodded.
-"Next set of brooms won't be by---"
+"Next set of brooms won't be by—"

-"---for at least an hour.
-Everything is---"
+"—for at least an hour.
+Everything is—"

-"---upstairs."
+"—upstairs."

 Still grabbed Crest-of-the-Wave's arm.
 "Wait a second," she hissed.
 "What's going on?
 This isn't a store.
 I thought we were going shopping?"

 The twins smirked again.
-"We don't shop---"
+"We don't shop—"

-"---in stores.
-It's too---"
+"—in stores.
+It's too—"

-"---crowded.
-Besides, you get better deals if you go---"
+"—crowded.
+Besides, you get better deals if you go—"

-"---straight to the warehouse."
+"—straight to the warehouse."
 They hitched their thumbs over their shoulders to point at the building behind them.

 "You mean you're going to break in?"
 Still gasped.
 Then she giggled.